 FinTech is the use of technology to disrupt, revolutionize, and evolve the financial industry.
 It runs a very wide range from mobile payment apps to high-frequency trading.
 It involves risk-management through mobile apps, big data, bitcoin, banking consolidation, remittances, P2P, insurance, Federal Reserve policies and commerce.
 Many of these developments either rely on, align with, or serve the mobile and financial technology industry.
 The national trade wars and market regulations with controls, tax rationalization, outsourcing, transfer pricing, banking consolidation, and plethora of technologies innovation from cloud and mobile apps will accelerate the trend fueling waves of storm.What do we need to develop secure, reliable and always available, financial services of the future?

-In order to understand the profound changes taking place in the world of Cognitive Computing, NFIC 2016 will focus two interactive panel sessions led by recognized academic and industry experts, to discuss the key issues facing cognition and computing.
-The opening panel will cover where we are in processor architecture, language development and visual display.
-Our next panel will look at where we are going in the exciting world of natural language, human/machine interface and a revolution in the multi-dimensional capabilities of machine and humanity combined.
+In order to understand the profound changes taking place in the world of Financial Technology, NFIC 2017 will feature two interactive panel sessions led by recognized academic and industry experts, to discuss the state of the art and key issues in the near future.
+The opening panel will cover technical concepts such as bitcoin and block chain, as well as security and authentication.
+Our next panel will look at where we are going in the emerging cashless society, what policy & adoption challenges will need to be surmounted, and what solutions are likely to emerge.

 Connect and talk with like-minded experts in the domain.